oznogon/gattaibushido-public/rules/04_advanced_play.md

 **Maximize your Harmonic synergy:**

-**Get Kings out on the table:** After a Fusion ends, you will all likely have near-empty personal Stashes, if any cards at all.
+**Get Kings out on the table:** After a Fusion ends, you will all likely have near-empty personal Caches, if any cards at all.
 If the Throwdown keeps raging onward, this could be disastrous.
 Plan ahead and invest Kings into your Factions, so you can use them to get more cards mid-battle if you need to fight on.

 **Watch out for the burn:**